Kaido997/Kaido997.github.io/about.md

 # ABOUT ME

-Alan Pirro<br>
-Blockchain Developer<br>
+I'm Alan Pirro i'm a Blockchain Developer<br>
 Verified by [Start2Impact](https://www.start2impact.it/master/blockchain-development/)<br>
 <br>

-I am passionate about developing a platform in all its forms.<br> Since I was a child, technology has always been my greatest passion.
-I learned to work as a team during my first job, but also to take responsibility for myself by managing my department.<br>
+Since I was a child, technology and computer science have always been my greatest passion, making me tinker with any device to understand its functionality.

-### WHY BLOCKCHAIN DEVELOPMENT

-Programming and finance are my passion, which led me to learn about the blockchain and I was fascinated by it.
-My goal is therefore to be able to facilitate and simplify people's lives through my work with this fantastic technology and beyond.<br>
+After graduating in electro-mechanical maintenance, I started working as a programmer and machinist for CNC machines, then I approached finance and Blockchain technology and I understood that I wanted to become a developer in this area.

+In my studies in Start2Impact I carried out 5 practical projects corrected by professionals in the sector, acquiring skills such as:
+- Python
+- Django
+- Redis
+- MongoDB
+- JavaScript
+- HTML
+- CSS
+- Solidity
+- Web3
+-
+Here is the link to my [Github](https://github.com/Kaido997) You can contact me here on linkedin or via email: alanpirro.work@gmail.com

 ### MY SKILLS
 ![skills](https://drive.google.com/uc?export=view&id=1LKNR27mdqpWVrRq27XzwPK-cH_4R9yxD)